mantidproject/mantid/Code/Mantid/docs/source/algorithms/LoadHFIRPDData-v1.rst

 HB2A is the only one instrument supported by this algorithm.
 HB2A will be supported in future.

+Inputs
+######

+There are two input Workspaces that are required for this algoriths.
+Both of them stores the data from a SPICE file.

+One is a TableWorkspace that stores the data, including detectors' counts and sample environment logs' value, measured per data points.
+The other is a MatrixWorkspace that stores the sample logs, and serves the parent MatrixWorkspace for all temporary MatrixWorkspaces that are created during the algorithm's execution.

+These two workspaces can be obtained by executing algorithm LoasSpiceAscii.

+Outputs
+#######

+Two MDEventWorkspaces will be output from this algorith.

+One MDWorkspaces stores the experimental data.
+Each MDEvent is a data point measured on one detector.
+Thus if in the experiment, M detectors moves N times, then there will be total :math:`M \times N` MDEvents.
+It also stores the sample environment logs values in its ExperimentInfo.

+The other MDWorkspaces stores the monitor counts of each detector at each measurement.

 Format of SPICE data file
 #########################